Andre0512/PictureFrameBot/README.md

 I chose the **Midori browser** because it was the fastest in my test scenario and was the easiest to configure for my project.

 #### 1.2.2 Install Midori
-Install Midori Browser and unclutter (for hidding cursor from screen)
+Install Midori Browser, matchbox as running environment and unclutter for hidding cursor from screen:
 ```
-sudo apt-get install midori unclutter
+sudo apt-get install midori unclutter matchbox
 ```

 #### 1.2.3 Update browser settings
+By default, Midori open pages on new tab.
+We need to change the following file:
 ```
 nano ~/.config/midori/config
 ```
+The following text must be added:

 #### 1.2.4 Start at boot
 Autostart Midori at boot with Cron: